-Lindsay Daniels, Juvenile Court-Reentry Program Administrator

-Alisha Cooper, Juvenile Court-Probation Department

-Mike Blake, Juvenile Court-Chief Probation Officer

-Robert Smith, Juvenile Court-Court Director

-Corey Ball, Ohio Department of Youth Services-Parole Officer

-Sheri Hampton, Lelia Payton Counseling Center-Second Chance Program Counselor
+Lindsay Daniels, Juvenile Court-Reentry Program Administrator Alisha Cooper, Juvenile Court-Probation Department Mike Blake, Juvenile Court-Chief Probation Officer Robert Smith, Juvenile Court-Court Director Corey Ball, Ohio Department of Youth Services-Parole Officer Sheri Hampton, Lelia Payton Counseling Center-Second Chance Program Counselor

+Elizabeth Zinn, Perry Multi County Juvenile Facility-Director Roger Birch, Mental Health and Recovery Service Board

-Lori Moore, Muskingum County Adult and Child Protective Service, Director of Social Service and family, and that the re-entry plan must begin the day the youth is committed to the ODYS.
+The Re-entry Initiative focused on providing the Court with a comprehensive, individualized plan to transition each youth within the juvenile justice system back into the community.
+Court system personnel recognized that a successful re-entry plan is created through the collaboration of, not only the community stakeholders, but also, the youth and family, and that the re-entry plan must begin the day the youth is committed to the ODYS.
 With the collaborative efforts of all involved, a holistic approach has been designed and implemented to develop a transitional plan which incorporates community protection as well as the juvenile's competency and accountability through counseling services, routine surveillance checks, employment preparation and education monitoring.

-Steve Gifford, Perry Multi County Juvenile Facility-Counselor Jay Conrad, Perry Multi County Juvenile Facility-Intake Manager Roger Birch, Mental Health and Recovery Service Board

-The Re-entry Initiative focused on providing the Court with a comprehensive, individualized plan to transition each youth within the juvenile justice system back into the community.
-Court system personnel recognized that a successful re-entry plan is created through the collaboration of, not only the community stakeholders, but also, the youth